 The visa holders have full work rights to work anywhere in Australia.

 If you have dependent children, they can also be included in your application.
+Detailed documentary evidence is prescribed in visa 143 checklist.

 The application for parent temporary visa is assessed in 2 stages.
 In first step, eligibility is checked and either add the application to the parent visa queue or refuse it.
 If application is added into a queue then continue assessing the application when a place becomes available and a decision is made.
 Don't arrange to move to Australia until you are granted the visa.

 Standard Stream: Contributory parent visa 143 processing time 2020 has been 4 years.
 Currently applications queued till May 2016 are being processed.
+Individual 143 visa processing time may vary.

 You cannot apply for this visa if you have already applied for or hold a Sponsored Parent (Temporary) Subclass 870 Visa.